What is a low-deflection (LD) shaft, and can it help my game?

 - Low-squirt (LD) shafts currently available can be expensive.

-– If somebody is used to compensating aim with a higher-squirt cue, it might be difficult to adjust to the lower-squirt cue.
+- If somebody is used to compensating aim when using sidespin with a higher-squirt cue, it might be difficult to adjust to a lower-squirt cue.

 - Some people might not like the “feel” or “hit” or “sound” or “look” of a low-squirt shaft.

-– It can be more difficult to massé or jump the CB (e.g., when wanting to jump over just the edge of a ball with your playing cue) with some LD shafts (especially maple), especially if a soft tip is used.
+- It can be more difficult to massé or jump the CB (e.g., when wanting to jump over just the edge of a ball with your playing cue) with some LD shafts (especially maple), especially if a soft tip is used.
 For more info, see the video below and the jump cue resource page.